EliaPym/i-Linked/README.md

-# Y-Link
+# i-Linked

-A quick and easy to use URL shortening service.#
+A quick and easy to use URL shortening service.

 ## Features